open-telemetry/opamp-spec/specification.md

 ### Package Status Reporting

 During the downloading and installation process the Agent MAY periodically report the status of the process.
-To do this the Agent SHOULD send an [AgentToServer](#agenttoserver-message) message and set the [package_statuses](#agenttoserverpackage_statuses) field accordingly.
+To do this the Client SHOULD send an [AgentToServer](#agenttoserver-message) message and set the [package_statuses](#agenttoserverpackage_statuses) field accordingly.

-Once the downloading and installation of all packages is done (succeeded or failed) the Agent SHOULD report the status of all packages to the Server.
+Once the downloading and installation of all packages is done (succeeded or failed) the Client SHOULD report the status of all packages to the Server.

 Here is the typical sequence diagram for the package downloading and status reporting process:

 ```
-    Download           Agent                             OpAMP
+    Download        Agent/Client                          OpAMP
      Server                                              Server
        │                 │                                  │
        │                 │  ServerToAgent{PackagesAvailable}│